zhipeiyan/QSanguosha-For-Hegemony/README.md

     * Keyboard shortcut
     * Double-click to use cards
     * Cards sorting (by card type and card suit)
-    * Multilayer display when cards are more than an upperlimit
+    * Multilayer display when cards are more than an upper-limit

 3. Extensible
     * Some MODs are available based on this game